gvwilson/sensibleadventures/short-stories/litany.md

 "That's the funny bit.
 When this started, they were all about the networking code I'm writing.
 That's why it didn't bother me.
-I just figured–sometimes I really get into what I'm working on.
+I just figured---sometimes I really get into what I'm working on.
-I thought this was just…"
+I thought this was just..."
 He shrugged.

 "When it started,"